Subwaytime/waku/docs/guide/getting-started.md

 Check out the <a href="/features/mount">features</a> for detailed information on configuration options and advanced usage.
 <br />
 <br />
 That's it!
-You've successfully integrated Vue Mountable into your Vue.js application.
+You've successfully integrated Waku into your Vue application.
 Feel free to explore the library's features and customize mountable components to suit your needs.
 <br />
 <br />
 Happy mounting!